pact-foundation/pact.io/documentation/provider_verifier.md

 Execute pact provider verification against a provider which implements the following:

-* an http get endpoint which returns pact provider_states by consumer

-		{
-			"myConsumer": [
-				"customer is logged in",
-				"customer has a million dollars"
-			]
-		}

 * an http post endpoint which sets the active pact consumer and provider state

 		consumer=web&state=customer%20is%20logged%20in